ems-project/EMSSubmissionBundle/src/Resources/doc/handlers/sftp.md

 ## Endpoint

-The endpoint needs to be a valid JSON.
-Only the property **host** is required
+The endpoint needs to be a valid JSON, only the property **host** is required The privateKey must be a base64 decode ppk key file.

 Default property values:
 ```twig